VidyaSource/website/src/_content/blog/dark-mode-nextjs-tailwindcss-react-hooks.md

 Just remember to [extract components](https://tailwindcss.com/docs/extracting-components) as we did above to keep things maintainable, consistent, and organized.

-Because we are relying on the Tailwind `class` setting for Dark Mode, we need to figure out a way to hook the `dark` class onto the root element of the page like this:
+Because we are relying on the Tailwind `class` setting for Dark Mode, we need to figure out a way to hook the `dark` class onto the root element of each page like this:

 ~~~html
 <html lang="en" class="dark">